 My small class of 14 AP® Calculus BC students worked hard and we learned together.

-I recognized the importance of instructing concepts from multiple perspectives, using graphs, tables, and equations to reach students.
+I recognized the importance of teaching concepts from multiple perspectives, using graphs, tables, and functions to reach all students.
+I explained concepts in different ways and learned to break abstract concepts into smaller, concrete chunks.

-They quickly realized the vigor of the AP® Calculus curriculum.
+My students quickly realized the rigor of the AP® Calculus curriculum.
 To truly excel in the course, they had to not only complete homework regularly, but also practice some of the difficult application questions.

 The Roller Coaster of Emotions

 The webpage finally loaded.
 A 15% pass rate.
 My stomach dropped.
 The national pass rate was 80% for that exam.
 Students that I knew should’ve passed the exam didn’t.
 Was it my fault?
-Could I have done more to prepare them?
+Could I have done more to help them prepare?

-I also started each lesson with previous AP® released test questions.
-Students practiced problems of topics we were currently working on, but also cycling back to include topics from earlier in the school year to keep concepts fresh in students' minds.
+I also prepared to start each lesson with a warm up of previous AP® released test questions.
+Students practiced problems of topics we were currently working on, but also cycled back to include topics from earlier in the school year to keep concepts fresh in students' minds.

 Fast forward to June of 2016 when I watched the same spinning circle, waiting for the same webpage to load the scores.
 My students’ pass rate was 71%.